Certificate in Global Competency

 Area professionals may be admitted as nondegree bound as long and they meet all WSU admission requirements.

 Current WSU graduate students may also complete this certificate program but will not receive graduate credit for the courses taken as part of the certificate requirements.

 Transfer hours are usually not acceptable for certificate programs.
-Students interested in the certificate program are encouraged to meet with their respective college/department advisors and/or visit the LAS certificates webpage (http://wichita.edu/LAScertificates).
+Students interested in the certificate program are encouraged to meet with their respective college/department advisors and/or visit the WSU certificates webpage (https://wichita.edu/academics/majors/certificates.php).